A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

 The FDA's computation in \cite{Yogurtcu} of the cases-prevented and hospitalizations-prevented benefits of vaccination is straightforward.
-For each scenario, CDC data is used to anticipate over the 5-month evaluation period a certain number of COVID cases $C$ and hospitalizations $H$ per million unvaccinated males, and the corresponding evaluation-period benefits per 1 million vaccinations are estimated to be\\ \centerline{$ C\cdot VE\ \text{cases prevented and} \ H\cdot VEH\ \text{hospitalizations prevented},$} where $VE$ and $VEH$ are, respectively, the effectiveness of full mRNA -1273 vaccination against cases and against hospitalization; the FDA assumed that for Omicron $VE = 0.30$ and $VEH= 0.72$, as noted in Table ~\ref{MIA} above.
+For each scenario, CDC data is used to anticipate over the 5-month evaluation period a certain number of COVID cases $C$ and hospitalizations $H$ per million unvaccinated males, and the corresponding evaluation-period benefits per 1 million vaccinations are estimated to be

-For Scenario 1, its most likely scenario, and two others, the FDA assumed that peak 2021 Omicron-case rates (late December 2021) would be sustained for 5 months, resulting in an exceptionally high projection of total COVID-19 cases among the unvaccinated; for example, $C = 274,947$ for 18--25-year-old males.
-Similarly, for these scenarios, the FDA assumed that the CDC's reported late-December 2021 Omicron hospitalization rate for unvaccinated 18--45-year-old males would be sustained for 5 months at approximately 43.54 cases per million daily \cite[Table 3]{Yogurtcu} and assumed that the same rate would apply to the younger 18--25 bracket, arriving at $H=6,619$ hospitalizations.
-Thus, for these scenarios, the FDA predicted that full mRNA-1273 vaccination of 1 million 18--25-year-old males would prevent $274,947\cdot 0.30 \approx 82,484$ COVID cases and $6619 \cdot 0.72 \approx 4,766$ COVID hospitalizations over the 5-month evaluation period \cite[Table 2]{Yogurtcu}.
+where $VE$ and $VEH$ are, respectively, the effectiveness of full mRNA-1273 vaccination against cases and against hospitalization; the FDA assumed that for Omicron $VE = 0.30$ and $VEH= 0.72$, as noted in Table \ref{MIA} above.

-To obtain its projections of ICU admissions prevented by vaccination, the FDA used CDC data to estimate age-based percentages of males hospitalized with COVID going to ICU \cite[Table 3]{Yogurtcu}.
-According to Table 3 of \cite{Yogurtcu}, 24\% of 18–25-year-old males admitted with COVID require ICU care; thus, the FDA predicted for its most likely scenario that fully mRNA-1273 vaccinating 1 million males in this age group would prevent approximately 1,144 ICU admissions (24\% of 4,766) \cite[Table 2]{Yogurtcu}.
-The FDA's projections of deaths prevented by vaccination utilized the same assumptions as hospitalizations prevented.
-E.g., for its most likely scenario, the FDA assumed the CDC's reported late-December 2021 Omicron death rate for unvaccinated males 18--25 would be sustained for 5 months yielding a total of about 71 deaths per million and assumed vaccine effectiveness against death would equal VEH, estimating $71\cdot 0.72 \approx 51$ COVID deaths prevented per million vaccinations.
+For Scenario 1, its most likely scenario, and two others, the FDA assumed that peak 2021 Omicron-case rates (late December 2021) would be sustained for 5 months, resulting in an exceptionally high projection of COVID-19 cases among the unvaccinated; e.g., $C$ = 274,947 for 18--25-year-old males.
+Similarly, for these scenarios, the FDA assumed that the CDC's reported late-December 2021 Omicron-hospitalization rate for unvaccinated \mbox{18--45-year-old} males would be sustained for 5 months and assumed that the same rate would apply to the younger 18--25 bracket, arriving at \mbox{$H=6619$ hospitalizations}.
+Thus, for these scenarios, the FDA predicted that full mRNA-1273 vaccination of 1 million \mbox{18--25-year-old} males would prevent 274,947$\cdot 0.30 \approx$ 82,484 COVID cases and \mbox{$6619 \cdot 0.72 \approx 4766$} COVID hospitalizations over the 5-month evaluation period \cite[Table 2]{Yogurtcu}.